 Coconut Oil is an elixir for your hair.
 There are innumerable benefits of Coconut oil for hair.
 The vitamins and fatty acids found in coconut oil not only nourish your hair but also keep sebum creation at bay.
 Excessive Sebum buildup can prove to be problematic and detrimental for your hair.
 Its natural anti-fungal and anti-bacterial properties also help eliminate dandruff.
 Antioxidant Vitamin E present in this oil also prevents premature aging of the hair.

 Castor Oil is a traditional medicine for your hair.
-Using it twice or thrice a week can help you see results faster.
+Using it twice or thrice a week can help you see faster growing hair.
 Applying this oil directly to your scalp helps moisturize it and also improve the health of hair follicles.
 There are three types of castor oils, namely- Organic castor oil also known as Yellow castor oil, Jamaican black castor oil, and hydrogenated castor oil.
 All three oils are equally great for your hair.
 Most people prefer mixing this oil with a lighter oil like Jasmine or Coconut as its pretty thick all by itself.

 If your main concern is weak hair then this oil is what you need.
 Jojoba Oil is popularly known for its hair strengthening quality.
 Bettering hair texture and providing protection against split ends are few of the other aspects as it contains Vitamins A, D, and E. This oil is pretty runny and is absorbed easily by the scalp.
 Its oily composition helps provide deep moisturization to your hair.
 Get your hands on Jojoba Oil and say goodbye to dry lifeless hair!